Nonconvex-Nonconcave Min-Max Optimization with a Small Maximization Domain: Efficient algorithms for the search of first-order stationary points

 \subsection{An algorithm based on the quadratic approximation}

 Finally, we propose a more sophisticated method in which we focus on the quadratic approximation

-(Recall that~$\fapx_2(x,\cdot)$ is the quadratic approximation of~$f(x,\cdot)$ in~$y$ with arbitrary choice of~$\by \in Y$, cf.~\cref{eq:0-1-models}.)
-Compared to the previous ones, the approach we are about to present has an additional limitation:~$Y$ must be a Euclidean ball in~$\R^d$.
-For simplicity, we shall assume that~$Y$ has diameter precisely~$\Dy$, and is origin-centered---i.e.,~$Y = B_d(\Dy)$ with

-Note that centering~$Y$ in the origin is not a limitation:~\cref{ass:gradx,ass:tensy} are preserved under shifts of~$y$.
-The construction of our method rests upon the following two observations.
+(Recall that $\hat{f}_{2}(x,\cdot)$ is the quadratic approximation of $f(x,\cdot)$ in y with arbitrary choice of $\hat{y}\in Y$ cf.~\cref{eq:0-1-models}.)
+Compared to the previous ones, the approach we are about to present requires Y to be a Euclidean ball in $\mathbb{R}^{d}$.
+This restriction is necessary for computational tractability when solving the maximization subproblem.
+While $l_{\infty}$-norm constraints are common in applications like adversarial training, maximizing a potentially nonconcave (or even convex) quadratic function over the $l_{\infty}$-ball (hypercube) is generally NP-hard.
+It is known (see, e.g., \cite{de2008complexity}) that this problem does not admit an efficient PTAS unless P=NP.
+Similar intractability results hold for the $l_1$-ball~\cite{vavasis1991nonlinear}.
+The tractability under the $l_2$-constraint enables our algorithmic approach here.
+For simplicity, we shall assume that Y has diameter precisely~$\Dy$, and is origin-centered---i.e.,~$Y = B_d(\Dy)$ where \odima{we define} $ B_d(\Dy) := \{y \in \R^d: \|y\| \le \textstyle\half\Dy\}, $ \odima{the scaled Euclidean ball.} Note that centering~$Y$ in the origin is not a limitation:~\cref{ass:gradx,ass:tensy} are preserved under shifts of~$y$. \odima{Our construction rests upon the following two observations.}